Troy212/Coding-Projects/README.md

-These are all pyhton projects done in visual studio code.
+These are all coding projects done in visual studio code.
  THANK YOU FOR VISTING AND DOWNLOADING.